swaptacular/swpt_trade/README.md

        transfers initiated by the "Circular Trade" service, on behalf of users.)

+     * Policy change notifications sent by the subsystem that is responsible for managing users' accounts.
+(See the [Swaptacular "Creditors Agent" reference implementation].)

      * Internal messages.
 (To do their jobs, worker servers will send messages to each other.
 Even when there is only one worker server, it will use the `to_trade` exchange to send messages to